Amiteshsabut/LandAtmoFeedback/README.md

 The GitHub project is named **LandAtmoFeedback**; the installable Python distribution and import package are named **`landfeedback`**.

 The toolkit is designed for transparent, reproducible research rather than for one fixed model.
-Users supply their own state variables, parameters, governing tendency function, and—when needed—process-level tendencies.
+Users supply their own state variables, parameters, governing tendency function, and when needed process-level tendencies.

 ## Key Capabilities